Guided Build: Your Core Screen

 - A main screen showing your list of items to track

-- A way to mark items complete (buttons or checkboxes)
+- A way to mark items complete (checkboxes or buttons)

-- Some kind of progress indicator (streak, percentage, or count)
+- Some kind of progress indicator (streak, percentage, or count of completed items)

-- Your real project name and your real items (not sample data)
+- Your real project name and your real items — no leftover sample data

-Save this file.
-Name it index.html.
-This is the foundation everything else builds on.
+Replit auto-saves as you go, so there's nothing to "save" manually.
+The Repl is your foundation — everything else builds on it.
 If you don't have all five items above, keep iterating with AI until you do.

 Track 2: Creative Portfolio or Community Site — Build Session 1